Alamin-eng/Alamin-eng/README.md

 ### Hackathon -
 #### [Trainee Tracker app](https://github.com/Doris-Siu/in-a-class-of-our-own)
-Our final project was developed collaboratively by a team of 3.
+Our final project was developed collaboratively by a team of three developers.
 The project was to create a trainee tracker responsive fullstack app for CYF students.
 I have learned advanced back-end development with asynchronous programming techniques and how to work on the Github project board for team collaboration.
 I have created the database from scratch and contributed 80% to the back-end and 20% to the front-end of the entire project.

 We utilized<b> React, CSS, HTML, JavaScript, Node.js,</b> and<b> PostgresSQL </b> to create the web application.
 Our collaboration and Agile development approach ensured successful completion.
 The project showcases our ability to work as a team and deliver a well-executed web application.